SUBHR4NSHUh4x/bemerbeamsapp/README.md

 A comprehensive quiz application built with Next.js, featuring authentication, admin and student panels, and interactive quiz creation and taking capabilities.

+## 🚀 Deployment

+This application can be easily deployed on Vercel.
+Follow the instructions in [VERCEL_SETUP.md](./VERCEL_SETUP.md) for a step-by-step deployment guide.

 ## 🚀 New Features (Latest Update)

 ### 🔐 Enhanced Security & Access Control